intra2net/avocado-i2n/README.md

 Similarly to the test restrictions, you can restrict the variants of vms that are defined in `objects.cfg`.
-The only difference is the way you specify this, namely by using *only_vmX* instead of *only* where vmX is the name of the vm that you want to reconfigure.
+The only difference is the way you specify this, namely by using *only_vmX* instead of *only* where vmX is the suffix of the vm that you want to restrict.
 The following are examples of vm selection

 ```
 avocado manu only_vm2=Win10
 avocado manu only_vm1=CentOS only=tutorial1
+avocado manu only_vm2=
 ```

+If we allow for multiple hardware or software variants of vm2, the third line would simply run all tests compatible with all vm2 variants.

 Any other parameter used by the tests can also be given like an optional argument.
 For example the parameter `vms` can be used to perform setup only on